Peter Weidenbaum: Exhibitions

-Weidenbaum becomes very impressed with the work of the German artist Martin Kippenberger who will have a lasting influence on him through his controversial work.

-Another remarkable Weidenbaum work is the artistic alter ego of the car.
+Another work of Weidenbaum is the artistic alter ego of the car.
 This damaged bronze vehicle, transformed by the artist into a sculptural aesthetic form is full of references.
 Transformed into an immobile piece of art, the euphoria of speed puts into question, and only the metaphor remains.
 For some, it is a status symbol, for others an extension of their ego, which gives them the illusion of freedom and individuality.
 (Flor Bex, Honorary Director MUHKA about "alter ego").

-In 2006 Weidenbaum commences a series of paintings named "Out of the series Car Crash."
-This results in the monumental sculpture "Alter Ego" in 2008.
+In 2006 Weidenbaum commenced a series of paintings named "Out of the series Car Crash."
+This resulted in the monumental sculpture "Alter Ego" in 2008.

 It is at that time that the artist begins producing artistic integrations within the architecture of public buildings.
 'Green Velvet' in the Children's Psychiatric wing of the UZ Jette and 'Landscape' in Saint Agatha Berchem, in a children's day car center are both good examples of this.
 In both works, several universes intermingle.
-An abstracted landscape reconstructs in a public space.
-In a very urbanized environment, this becomes a landmark, an oasis for young residents.
+An abstracted landscape was reconstructed in a public space.
+In a very urbanized environment, this became a landmark, an oasis for young residents.

-Weidenbaum attaches particular importance to a society-oriented creative process.
-He tries to overcome a contemporary feeling such as alienation using pictures: a common reality whereby the object itself lowers the threshold.
-The permanent installation "Passing-By" at Montgomery in Brussels and his sculpture "Alter Ego" create within this context.